njukenanli/DataBase-Project-Auction-Website/Readme.md

 19th commit
 ----------
+Jiayi:

+now pictures of items can be added when creating auctions and can be shown in the browse page and the item detail page

-Jiayi: finished deletion ops in del_bid.php & del_item.php.
+finished deletion ops in del_bid.php & del_item.php.
 TODO: send email notifications.

 18th commit
 ----------